jyablonski/AmazonReviewsAnalysis/README.md

 ![amazon workflow](https://user-images.githubusercontent.com/16946556/81755962-3504a900-946f-11ea-8835-c5d07ca19eb5.png)

 Here are the results of the most meaningful predictor words of Positive and Negative reviews.
+It was much easier to distinguish positive reviews which is why there is noticeably more importance on those words than those of the negative words.
+As this dataset is related to Video Game Products, it makes sense that the presence of words like broken, return, and stopped generally led to more negative reviews.

 ![AmazonLASSO](https://user-images.githubusercontent.com/16946556/81755471-b9562c80-946d-11ea-9842-ffe136ab037e.png)

 The LASSO model had an accuracy of 79.01%, so a significant amount of the data was being explained but there was still a sizeable amount of error.
 The confusion matrix below shows that most of the wrong predictions came from the model classifying a review as a 'Good' review when in reality it was bad.
 This is probably due to the nature of my arbitrary assignment of Positive and Negative reviews mentioned earlier.
+It's also worth noting over 78% of the dataset had positive ratings of 4 or 5, which leaves only 22% having negative ratings of 1, 2, or 3.

 ![AmazonLASSOcm](https://user-images.githubusercontent.com/16946556/81755473-b9eec300-946d-11ea-940e-cd5696773840.png)